 Statistics are used daily in all areas of society and statistics as a science involves the study of methods used to draw conclusions about difficult problems.
 Examples of questions that can be answered with statistical methods are: What is the impact of new medical treatments and how strong is their effect?
 How many people are unemployed?
 What actions affect unemployment and to what extent?
 Will the repo rate go up or down within a certain time period?

 Statistics is both a formal science and a practical approach, and both aspects are taken into account in the programme.
-The goal of the Master Programme in Statistics is to prepare students well for skilled jobs, and for continuing graduate studies.
+The goal of the Master Programme in Statistics is to prepare you well for skilled jobs, and for continuing graduate studies.

 The programme begins with courses in Probability and Inference.
 These will consolidate and deepen the theoretical understanding of randomness and how to draw conclusions from data that contains random variation.